Aimee Mann: 1995–1999: Film work and Magnolia

-1999–2001: Magnolia, Bachelor No. 2 and label independence
+1999–2001: Bachelor No. 2 and label independence

-Mann received wider recognition after she contributed songs to the 1999 film Magnolia.
-Her music had inspired the film; the director, Paul Thomas Anderson, another Largo regular, said he "sat down to write an adaptation of Aimee Mann songs".
-The film features dialogue taken from Mann's lyrics and a sequence in which the cast sing her song "Wise Up".
-The song "Save Me" was nominated for a Grammy Award for Best Female Pop Vocal and an Academy Award for Best Original Song; Mann performed it at the 72nd Academy Awards.
-The Los Angeles Times described "Save Me" as Mann's masterpiece, which "solidified Mann's stature as an esteemed songwriter".
-Mann later said it "really gave a blood transfusion to my career.
-But it wasn't like I went from playing to five people to 5,000 people.
-It was just a real influx of energy."
-The Magnolia soundtrack album was certified gold.

 Mann took more control over the production of her third album, Bachelor No. 2.
-Geffen refused to release it, feeling it contained no hit singles.
+It includes Mann's second collaboration with Elvis Costello, "The Fall of the World's Own Optimist".
+Geffen refused to release the album, feeling it contained no hit singles.
 In response, Mann sold homemade EPs of her new music on tour in 1999, which she described as a "DIY fuck-you-record-company-I'm-selling-it-myself move".
-She accepted an offer from Geffen to leave her contract, feeling she wanted to be "in charge of her own destiny".
+She accepted an offer from Geffen to leave her contract, deciding to be "in charge of her own destiny".

-In 1999, Mann and Hausman formed their own label, SuperEgo Records, and bought the Bachelor No. 2 masters from Geffen.
-Mann sold 25,000 copies via mail order from her website, a large amount for an independent artist.
+In 1999, Mann and Hausman formed their own label, SuperEgo Records.
+With Mann's husband, the songwriter Michael Penn, they also established United Musicians, a collective working outside the major label system.
+Using the money earned through royalties from Magnolia, Mann bought the Bachelor No. 2 masters from Geffen.
+She sold 25,000 copies of the album via mail order from her website, a large amount for an independent artist.
 After she secured a distribution deal, Bachelor No. 2 sold 270,000 copies, outperforming I'm with Stupid.
-Pitchfork described this as a "decisive victory".
 Bachelor No. 2 became the 28th-best-reviewed album of the decade, according to the aggregation website Metacritic.
 The success established Mann as a career artist who could work outside of the major label system.

-In 2000, Mann formed the Acoustic Vaudeville project, a mixture of music and comedy, with her husband, the songwriter Michael Penn.
-Among the comedians joining them were Janeane Garofalo, Patton Oswalt and David Cross.
+In 2000, Mann, Penn and the comedian Patton Oswalt performed together on the Acoustic Vaudeville tour.
 In 2001, Mann sued Universal Music over the release of a greatest-hits compilation, The Ultimate Collection, which she had not authorized and considered "substandard and misleading".
-She was also a judge at the inaugural Annual Independent Music Awards, an award for promoting independent musicians.
+The Boston Globe characterized the lawsuit as one of several challenges to major labels by female musicians that year, including Courtney Love and the Dixie Chicks.
+That year, Mann was a judge at the inaugural Independent Music Awards, an award for promoting independent musicians.
 She judged the awards again in 2011.